 What keeps me going is the desire to continue what I’m doing for a longer time, knowing that I am only going to get better and please my own standards.

 TIP!
-Keep the people around you your favourites – those who accept what you’re doing and wish that you find meaning in what you do.
+Keep the people around you your favorites – those who accept what you’re doing and wish that you find meaning in what you do.
 Take the time to nurture those relationships.

 ~ SPORTS BACKGROUND ~